Billy Corgan: Family and romantic relationships

 Corgan's mother Martha died in December 1996.
 The song "For Martha", from Adore, was written in her memory.
 In the early 2000s Corgan named his label Martha's Music after her as well.
 A picture of Martha as a young girl sitting on a fake moon at Riverview Park is featured on the flipside of the Siamese Dream booklet.

 In 1991, Corgan briefly dated musician and actress Courtney Love.
-In an interview on The Howard Stern Show, Corgan confessed that he arranged for Love's band to stay in his Chicago apartment in order to meet her, an encounter he had longed after seeing her photograph on the back of Hole's new single.
+In an interview on The Howard Stern Show, Corgan confessed that he arranged for Love's band to stay in his Chicago apartment in order to meet her, an encounter he had longed for after seeing her photograph on the back of Hole's new single.
 Their relationship ended on October 12, 1991, when Love found out that Corgan had another relationship.

 In 1993, Corgan married art conservator and artist Chris Fabian, his longtime on-again, off-again girlfriend.
 They were married at a small ceremony at his house in Wrigleyville.
 Corgan and Fabian separated in late 1995.
 Corgan filed for divorce in December 1996 on grounds of "irreconcilable differences," and the divorce was granted in 1997.
 Corgan refused to discuss the marriage for years, only allowing that it was "unhappy."
 In 2005 he described the circumstances of his marriage in depth via his personal blog.

 In late 1995, Corgan started dating Ukrainian photographer Yelena Yemchuk, who later contributed to several Smashing Pumpkins videos and album art.
 He continued to date Yemchuk until around 2004.
 According to Corgan, his breakup with her contributed to the themes of his 2005 solo release TheFutureEmbrace.
 In 2005, Corgan dated musician Emilie Autumn for a number of months.
 The pair collaborated on multiple occasions during this time, with Autumn providing vocals and violin on his solo album and costume for a supporting music video.